ArduPilot/ardupilot_wiki/dev/source/docs/how-the-team-works-voting.rst

   - to allow others to see the responses (including ardupilot.devel@gmail.com), click the "Collaborators" link and add their email in the "Invite people" field.
 If you are submitting the vote as yourself, include
   - check "Include form in email" and press "Send"

+Normally the vote should be open for 1 week and be discussed at the weekly development call.

-Normally after a few days, you will want to check the response and inform the development team:
+After the voting period ends, you will want to check the response and inform the development team:

 - open `docs.google.com/forms <https://docs.google.com/forms>`__
 - find your voting form and click on it